 These condensed consolidated interim financial statements have been prepared on a historical cost basis, except for financial instruments measured at their fair value.
-In addition, these consolidated financial statements have been prepared using the accrual basis of accounting except for cash flow information.
+In addition, these condensed consolidated interim financial statements have been prepared using the accrual basis of accounting except for cash flow information.